Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Areal time series of counts

 Fixed effects: Estimate Std.
 Error ar.ri(iid) -1.61389 0.38197 ne.log(pop) 3.42406 1.07722 ne.ri(iid) 6.62429 2.81553 end.t 0.00578 0.00480 end.A(2 * pi * t/52) 1.20359 0.20149 end.s(2 * pi * t/52) -0.47916 0.14205 end.log(Sprop) 1.79350 0.69159 end.ri(iid) 4.42260 1.94605 neweights.d 3.60640 0.77602 overdisp 0.97723 0.15132

 Epidemic dominant eigenvalue: 0.84

 Penalized log-likelihood: -869 Marginal log-likelihood: -54.2

 Number of units: 17 Number of time points: 103 \end{Soutput} \end{Schunk} The summary now contains an extra section with the estimated variance components $\sigma_\lambda^2$, $\sigma_\phi^2$, and $\sigma_\nu^2$ of the random effects.
-We did not assume correlation between the three intercepts, but this is possible by specifying \code{ri(corr="all")} in the component formulae.
-The implementation also supports a conditional autoregressive formulation \citep{BesagYorkMollie1991} for spatially correlated intercepts by using \code{ri(type="car")}.

-The estimated district-specific intercepts of the three components are not shown in the above coefficient summary.
-Their values can be extracted by the \code{ranef}-method, \begin{Schunk} \begin{Sinput} R> head(ranef(measlesFit_ri, tomatrix = TRUE)) \end{Sinput} \begin{Soutput} ar.ri(iid) ne.ri(iid) end.ri(iid) 03401 0.000 -0.0567 -1.004 03402 1.223 0.0431 1.526 03403 -0.827 1.5588 -0.620 03404 -0.377 -0.5013 -1.119 03405 0.000 -0.0911 -1.282 03451 -0.524 -0.1135 0.496 \end{Soutput} \end{Schunk} and they can also be visualized in a map by the plot \code{type="ri"}: \begin{Schunk} \begin{Sinput} R> for (comp in c("ar", "ne", "end")) { + print(plot(measlesFit_ri, type = "ri", component = comp, xlim = c(6.6,8.8), + labels = list(cex = 0.6), at = seq(-1.7, 1.7, length.out = 15))) + } \end{Sinput}
+We did not assume correlation between the three intercepts, but this is possible by specifying \code{ri(corr = "all")} in the component formulae.
+The implementation also supports a conditional autoregressive formulation \citep{BesagYorkMollie1991} for spatially correlated intercepts by using \code{ri(type = "car")}.
+The estimated district-specific intercepts can be extracted by the \code{ranef}-method: \begin{Schunk} \begin{Sinput} R> head(ranef(measlesFit_ri, tomatrix = TRUE), n = 3) \end{Sinput} \begin{Soutput} ar.ri(iid) ne.ri(iid) end.ri(iid) 03401 0.000 -0.0567 -1.00 03402 1.223 0.0431 1.53 03403 -0.827 1.5588 -0.62 \end{Soutput} \end{Schunk} They can also be visualized in a map by the plot \code{type = "ri"}: \begin{Schunk} \begin{Sinput} R> for (comp in c("ar", "ne", "end")) { + print(plot(measlesFit_ri, type = "ri", component = comp, + col.regions = rev(cm.colors(100)), labels = list(cex = 0.6), + at = seq(-1.6, 1.6, length.out = 15))) + } \end{Sinput}

 \end{Schunk}

 For the autoregressive component in Figure~\ref{fig:measlesFit_ri_map1}, we see a pronounced heterogeneity between the three western districts in blue and the remaining districts.
 These three districts have been affected by large local outbreaks and are also the ones with the highest overall numbers of cases.
 In contrast, the city of Oldenburg (03403) is estimated with a relatively low autoregressive factor $\lambda_i = \exp(\alpha^{(\lambda)} + \alpha_i^{(\lambda)}) = 0.087$, but it seems to import more cases from other districts than explained by its population (Figure~\ref{fig:measlesFit_ri_map2}).
 In Figure~\ref{fig:measlesFit_ri_map3}, the two districts without any reported measles cases (03401 and 03405) appear in dark pink, which means that they exhibit a relatively low endemic incidence after adjusting for the population and susceptible proportion.
 Such districts could be suspected of a larger amount of under-reporting.